Search

 Kiddushin 60

-Study Guide Kiddushin 60.
-If one betroths a woman and says from today and after 30 days, what was his intent?
-3 different opinions are brought and comparisons are made to the parallel situation in a divorce.
-If one conditions the betrothal on his giving her money, the betrothal takes affect as long as he gives her the money.
-There is a debate among Rav Huna and Rav Yehuda about whether the betrothal takes effect immediately (assuming the money is given down the road) or only when the money is actually given.
+If one betroths a woman and says from “today and after 30 days” what was his intent?
+Three different opinions are brought and comparisons are made to a parallel declaration made while giving a get (divorce document).
+If one conditions the betrothal on his giving her money, the betrothal takes effect as long as he gives her the money.
+There is a debate among Rav Huna and Rav Yehuda about whether the betrothal takes effect immediately (assuming the money is given to her at some point) or only when the money is actually given.
 Again, a comparison is made to a parallel case with a divorce.
+Why is it necessary to mention their argument in both cases?

 and another man came and said to her: You are hereby betrothed to me from now and after ten days, she requires a bill of divorce from the first man and last man, but she does not require a bill of divorce from the middle one.